biosan/jsonresume-theme-macchiato/README.md

 Probably you want a PDF version of your resume...

-JSONResume CLI should be able to make a PDF out of your JSON (build HTML and then render the PDF), but I always struggled to get it to work, so I use a more direct and effective approach.
+JSONResume CLI should be able to make a PDF out of your JSON but I always struggled to get it to work, so I switched to a more direct and effective approach.

 I use Puppeteer-CLI to make a PDF from my HTML resume.